 First, let’s start by going over a Health Savings Account (HSA) definition.
 According to the IRS website:

 “A Health Savings Account (HSA) is a tax-exempt trust or custodial account you set up with a qualified HSA trustee to pay or reimburse certain medical expenses you incur.
 You must be an eligible individual to qualify for an HSA.”

 So what does this mean in plain English?
 The intended purpose of an HSA is to allow you to pay for medical expenses tax-free.
-Additionally, an HSA allows you to invest money in stocks or other funds, similar to how you would invest money in a 401k or individual retirement account (IRA).
+An HSA allows you to invest money in stocks or other funds, similar to how you would invest money in a 401k or individual retirement account (IRA).
 That money is then available to use for qualified medical expenses.

 The tax benefits of an HSA are significant.
 When HSA dollars are used for qualified medical expenses, the tax benefits are better than a 401k or IRA.
-With a 401k or IRA, you have to choose if you’d prefer your dollars to be taxed upfront (Roth) or on the back-end (Traditional).
-HSA’s provide triple-tax benefits, which means you can invest in your HSA with pre-tax dollars, grow those dollars tax-free, and withdraw tax-free when used for qualified medical expenses.
+With a 401k or IRA, you have to choose if you’d prefer your dollars to be taxed upfront (Roth) or on the back end (Traditional).
+HSAs provide triple-tax benefits, which means you can invest in your HSA with pre-tax dollars, grow those dollars tax-free, and withdraw tax-free when used for qualified medical expenses.

-When my company started offering an HSA option, I switched from our best plan, which had a high annual premium (I was paying almost $8,000 per year in insurance premiums) but had very few out of pocket expenses, to a higher deductible but the lower premium plan (about $1,500 per year).
+When my company started offering an HSA option, I switched from our best plan, which had a high annual premium (I was paying almost $8,000 per year in insurance premiums) but had very few out-of-pocket expenses, to a higher deductible but the lower premium plan (about $1,500 per year).
 Still, I have to pay much more out of pocket.